 Make sure to slightly immerse figs into the almond batter but not to overlap (photo 5).

 Bake for about 40 to 50 minutes.
-Check the cake's readiness by inserting a toothpick into the cake: it's done if it comes out clean (photo 6).
+Check the cake's readiness by inserting a toothpick into it: it's done if it comes out clean (photo 6).

-Remove the cake from the oven, cool down before taking it out of the cake tin.
+Remove the cake from the oven, cool down before removing it from the cake tin.
 Place on a wire rack, then transfer to a cake stand.

 While the cake bakes, make the figgy sauce.
 Place white sugar in a saucepan and heat until sugar starts to caramelize.

-Remove the pot from heat, carefully add red wine (be careful since it might splash).
+Remove the pot from heat, and carefully add red wine (be careful since it might splash).

 Then bring the pan to medium heat again and let the caramel dissolve in wine.
 Finally, add fig quarters and toss them around just warming up (photo 7).